 Some lessons for us

 - ‘Becoming a Christian’ is not some minor detail in your life.
 It is of crucial importance and changes everything.
-In Paul’s life this was very clearly visible because the contrast with his former life was extreme.
+In Paul’s life, this was very clearly visible because the contrast with his former life was extreme.
 With other people, the change may be less spectacular from the outside, but nevertheless fundamental.

-- Paul’s identity was shaped by his relationship to Jesus.
+- Paul’s identity was shaped by his relationship with Jesus.
 In various letters, he introduces himself as “Paul, a servant of Christ Jesus” (e.g. Romans 1:1).
 What is the core of your identity?
 Your job, your family, your nationality…. or your relationship with Jesus?

 - Paul’s example makes clear that God can use anybody in his service, no matter how hostile they have been before.
 God can change people completely and equip them for the work He wants them to do.